 Like grills, fire pits can also spark fires to nearby structures; the NFPA reports that backyard barbecues cause over 10 thousand home fires each year.

-For the many nights ahead of hanging out beside the flames underneath the stars, keep these fire pit safety tips from the NFPA and the U.S. Fire Administration and Federal Emergency Management Agency in mind.
+For the many nights ahead of hanging out beside the flames underneath the stars, keep these fire pit safety tips from the NFPA and the U.S. Fire Administration in mind.

 - Use a metal screen over wood-burning fires to keep sparks from floating out.